Lapus/Wct/README.md

 Want to contribute? *Nope!*

-Wct Editor created for brian explosion, "gaming with it", hacking, but ***NOT FOR BIG PROGRAMMS***!
+Wct Editor created for brain explosion, "gaming with it", hacking, but ***NOT FOR BIG PROGRAMMS***!
 If you write a large program (more, than 1 MB), you may lose your mind!

 Also, if you're crazy , Wct IDE is best for you!